The Top 10 Best Abdominal Exercises Part 1

 Your transverse abdominus is responsible for keeping your guts in your body.
 It acts as a natural weight belt and is important for trunk and core stability.
 By constantly keeping your abs pulled in tight throughout the day, you are training your transverse abdominus with an isometric contraction.
 An extreme example is a Frank Zane vacuum pose.

-Tip: By consciously holding a vacuum all day long each and every day, you are training your midsection to stay flat at all times.
+Tip: By consciously holding a vacuum all day long every day, you are training your midsection to stay flat at all times.

 The internal and external obliques rotate the torso and stabilize your trunk during various angled movements.